daharper/Funky/README.md

 # Funky
-Recently I began a new Delphi project using Clean Architecture.
-Whilst scaffolding to support this architecture, I experimented with implementing some functional programming concepts.
+Which scaffolding a new Delphi project, I took the opportunity to experiment with declarative and functional programming concepts.

-It was possible to accomplish much, but Delphi’s power lies in **clarity** and **predictability** — not in imitating languages with deeply expressive type systems like Haskell, F#, or Scala.
+It was tough, but some success was had.
+Delphi’s strength lies in **clarity** and **predictability** rather than expressive type systems.

 ## The  Good